Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 Several details remain intentionally outside the public record: complete wallet addresses, full transaction hashes, screenshots, access-route specifics, and client communications.
 Those omissions are deliberate.
 They reduce address-linkage risk while still allowing the article to explain the chain-state logic behind the case.

-The strongest public evidence is the consistency between independent categories: Hyperliquid fill aggregation, Hyperliquid withdrawal ledger entries, Arbitrum token-transfer logs, UTC event order, and the owner-provided fee figure.
-If any one of those categories disagreed materially, the case would need to be described as unresolved rather than verified.
+The important habit is cross-checking independent categories: Hyperliquid fill aggregation, Hyperliquid withdrawal ledger entries, Arbitrum token-transfer logs, UTC event order, and the owner-provided fee figure.
+If any one of those categories disagrees materially in a future case, treat the reconstruction as incomplete until the gap is resolved.

 Results